amoore16/feedback-app/README.md

 # About

-Simple Feedback App built with TypeScript
+Simple Feedback App built with TypeScript and React

 # Setup